ckimmons/code2040Assesment/README.md

 ### CODE2040 Technical Assessment

-The code that handles API requests is in ApiRequestHandler.py.
+ApiRequestHandler handles all of the POST requests for the challenge.
 The APIs I used are:
 * [Requests: HTTP for Humans](http://docs.python-requests.org/en/master/)
 * [JSON](http://www.json.org/)